How charities are rated

 |2 - A&T Score|

 We believe our ratings improve the quality and quantity of information available to intelligent givers.
 Our ratings provide clear, objective, and reliable assessments of both the Financial Health and Accountability & Transparency of charities.
 By utilizing our ratings, donors can learn how a charity compares on these performance metrics with other charities throughout the country.
-You can find more information regarding the scope of our ratings here.
 Looking for some guidance on giving or investing?
 Visit our Tips for Donors.

 |No. of Stars||Qualitative Rating||Description|